BestTimesToVisit.com Logo

 nature

-Hike or bike to Fort Holmes, the island's highest point, for an unparalleled panoramic vista.
-As the sun begins its descent, watch the sky transform into a canvas of fiery colors, casting a warm glow over the island and the surrounding Great Lakes.
-It's a perfect spot for quiet reflection and breathtaking photography, especially on a clear evening.
+Hike or bike to Fort Holmes, the island's highest point, for an unparalleled sunset experience.
+As the sun dips below the horizon, casting a warm glow over the entire island and the surrounding Great Lakes, you'll feel a profound sense of peace.
+It's a local secret for a reason.

 Best time: May-Oct